biqar/data-structures-and-algorithms-specialization/README.md

 # Data Structures and Algorithms Specialization

+This repository contains the programming challenges and my solutions for those challenges done in this coursera specialization.
+I wasn't able to finish courses 5 and 6 yet.
+If I finish those courses in the future, I will add solutions to those courses as well.

 ### Coursera specialization

 Offered By University of California San Diego, National Research University Higher School of Economics